We continuously get questions in our office from clients and prospects and we find joy in providing the answers to those questions.

 You can get your car back through a Chapter 13 as long as it hasn’t been sold.
 Once it’s sold, it’s gone.

+We’ve built a solid reputation as a bankruptcy law firm Memphis, TN clients recommend.
 Have you been thinking about filing for bankruptcy but you’re terrified of what it’s going to do to your credit?
 We have access to a great 14-week program that will teach you how to re-established and rebuild your credit the right way.
 This is a free program with a $1,000 value.

 Let us help you.